AM to PM Self-Care Ideas to Appreciate Your Skin

 Keep Your Hands Off Your Face

 Newsflash: Your hands are filthy.
-No matter how often you sanitize, you’re bound to touch something that’s contaminated with dirt and bacteria, such as your phone, laptop, or fridge door handle!
+No matter how often you sanitize, , such as your phone, laptop, or fridge door handle!
 Avoid touching your face, especially if you have oily, acne-prone skin.
 Introducing dirt into the mix can trigger breakouts.
 Resist the temptation to pick at your blackheads and whiteheads or pop a pimple.
 It can lead to inflammation, infection, and scarring — all of which look way worse than a blackhead.

 Manage Your Stress